thomasclarke1969/documentation/guides/ios/parse.md

 ### Layer Authentication

 Layer authentication gets the property `objectId` of the `[PFUser currentUser]` and uses that as the `userID`.
 The Layer authentication step uses the Parse Cloud Code function you set up in step 5 to create an `identityToken` from your specific application ensuring the highest level of security.
-Upon a successful authentication, an `ATLConversationListController` instance is created and presented on the screen.
+Upon a successful authentication, an `ConversationListController` instance is created and presented on the screen.

 ```objc
     [self.layerClient connectWithCompletion:^(BOOL success, NSError *error) {